opentx/lua-reference-guide/general/playNumber.md

-Plays a numerical value (text to speech)
+Play a numerical value (text to speech)

 @status current Introduced in 2.0.0